-Approximately 32 % of the land in Skagit County is comprised of industrial forest or agricultural land that is vulnerable to wildland or wildland urban-interface fires.
-Current zoning regulations limit minimum lot size to 80 acres in the industrial forest and 40 acres in agricultural areas.
-In addition, much of the industrial forest lands are located outside the boundaries of established fire districts.
+Much of the land in Skagit County is comprised of industrial forest or urban interface lands that are vulnerable to wildland or wildland-urban interface fires.
+Current zoning regulations limit minimum lot size to 80 acres in the industrial forest, 20 acres in the secondary forest, 40 acres in the rural resources forest (unless clustering is implemented) and 10 acres in the rural reserve forest (unless clustering is implemented).
+Most of these forest lands are located outside the boundaries of established fire districts.
 Building homes or other structures in or near forested areas increases the risk of loss from fires.
 In the past, structures were often built with minimal awareness regarding the risks associated with wildland or wildland urban-interface fires.